ELIXIR-Belgium/WES2Galaxy/README.md

-# Galaxy workflow execution using proWES schemas
+# Galaxy workflow execution using proWES schema

 ![](https://raw.githubusercontent.com/elixir-europe/elixir-cloud-outline/master/images/schematic_overview.png)

-This is a proof of concept to invoke a galaxy workflow in galaxy using the WES API.
+This is a proof of concept to invoke a galaxy workflow in a galaxy container using the WES API.
+This will act as the proWES part (middleware) in the picture.

 ## Building a Galaxy image supporting the workflow

 A Galaxy 19.01 container is decorated with the necessary tools to run the workflow.
+This galaxy container contains both the workflow and task execution service.

 ```sh